• Home

 What is Digitizing?

-Embroidery Digitizing: Digitizing an embroidery pattern is the process of creating a set of instructions that a computer controlled embroidery machine uses to sew an intricate pattern of stitches that produces text or graphics into sewing decorations.
 As with every part of the digitizing process the better the artwork, the better the final product.
 A high resolution clear image with good color separations works best.
 Final Digitizing price is based upon the stitch count, which is determined by the complexity and the size of the design.

 Digitizing custom embroidered designs from graphics